sahay-shashank/personal-knowledge-manager/README.md

 # Personal Knowledge Manager 📙
-A note-taking application written in Go designed to secure and syncronized across your terminals on multiple-machines.
+A terminal-first note-taking application written in Go, focused on secure storage, fast retrieval, and clean filesystem design.
 ## Features 🚀

 - [x] New Note Creation